 While the baseline requirement is that students submit one of these notes for every class session, you are entitled to two get out of Puzzlement & Gap notes "cards".
-That is, you can selection two class sessions not to submit a note, possibly based on other demands on your time at that time, possibly based on fear or aversion to that particular material (however, fear and aversion may make a promising basis for a P&G note with emphasis on the "P").
-One can submit more than 10 notes (12 class session minus two) and the 10 highest notes will count towards your course grade.
+That is, you can select two class sessions for which you do not have to submit a note, possibly based on other demands on your time at that time, possibly based on fear or aversion to that particular material (however, fear and aversion may make a promising basis for a P&G note with emphasis on the "P").
+One can submit more than 10 notes (12 class sessions minus two) and the 10 highest notes will count towards your course grade.

-These are due by 9am the day of class.
+These are due by 8pm the day before class.
 Place an electronic copy on the course web café.
-In addition, I would appreciate it if you placed a hard copy of the note in my mail box in Suite 2000 of the Management Department.
 No reaction papers will be accepted subsequent to the associated class session.